Basilic/domogik-plugin-knx/README.md

 This plugin is for KNX/EIB devices on domogik

 # Pre - Installation
-For Use this plugin you need to install a KNX daemon (EIBD or KNXD) you find help in the documentation section.
+To use this plugin you need to install a KNX daemon (EIBD or KNXD) you find help in the documentation section.

 # Documentation
 You can find the documentation source in the docs/ folder.
 When the package will be installed, the documentation will be available in the Documentation menu of the Domogik administration for this package.